netdata/netdata/libnetdata/dictionary/README.md

 For **multi-threaded** operation, the `dictionary_get()` call gets a shared read lock on the dictionary.

 In clone mode, the value returned is not guaranteed to be valid, as any other thread may delete the item from the dictionary at any time.
-To ensure the value will be available, use `dictionary_acquire_item()`, which uses a reference counter to defer deletes until the item is released.
+To ensure the value will be available, use `dictionary_get_and_acquire_item()`, which uses a reference counter to defer deletes until the item is released.

 The format is: